AlbotGoodman/machine-learning/lab2/inspo.md

  # TO DO

- 1. cap movies and users
+ 1. make functions of everything
  2. save a useful model with joblib
  3. create a recommendation function
  4. combine collab with content